-Carol, About.com's Guide to Arthritis, was diagnosed with rheumatoid arthritis in the prime of life, at age 19.
-Carol's husband Rick, who also had rheumatoid arthritis, was her co-guide on About.com and partner in every way until he sadly passed away a few years ago.
+Carol, About.com's Arthritis Expert, was diagnosed with rheumatoid arthritis in the prime of life, at age 19.
+Carol's husband Rick, who also had rheumatoid arthritis, was her co-expert on About.com and partner in every way until he sadly passed away a few years ago.

-Carol has been the original Guide to About.com's Arthritis website since 1997.
+Carol is the original About.com Arthritis expert, starting in 1997.
 As a writer and patient advocate for people living with arthritis and chronic illness, Carol authored The Everything Health Guide to Arthritis (published in 2007) and Natural Arthritis Treatment (published in 2012).

 In 2012, Carol was named one of SharecareNow's Top 10 Influencers in the Online Rheumatoid Arthritis Community.

 Carol has a Bachelor of Science degree in Biology from Cleveland State University in Ohio.
 She also completed a one-year internship in a School of Medical Technology and became a Registered Medical Technologist, MT (ASCP).
 She is currently a member of the Association of Rheumatology Health Professionals (ARHP), the Arthritis Foundation, and the Lupus Foundation of America.

 By Carol Eustice:

 Arthritis is a prevalent disease.
 About 50 million adults have self-reported doctor-diagnosed arthritis, according to the Centers for Disease Control and Prevention (CDC).
 Approximately 21 million adults have arthritis and arthritis-attributable activity limitation.